MagaluCloud/magalu/mgc/cli/docs/kubernetes/nodepool/create.md

     --network.subnet-ids array          Request object for the Kubernetes nodepools network resource request:
                                         This is the same as '--network=subnet_ids:array'.
-    --replicas integer                  Number of replicas of the nodes in the node pool. (required) (default 1) --tags array(string)                List of tags applied to the node pool. (deprecated) --taints array(object)              Property associating a set of nodes.
+    --replicas integer                  Number of replicas of the nodes in the node pool. (required) (default 1) --tags array(string)                [Deprecated]List of tags applied to the node pool.
+    --taints array(object)              Property associating a set of nodes.
                                         Use --taints=help for more details
 ```